Credit Facility Meaning

-This is a type of facility where a borrower can withdraw money/funds more than what it has in its deposit.
-Interest rates are applicable to the extra amount which has been withdrawn apart from the amount in its deposit.
+It is a type of facility where a borrower can withdraw money/funds more than what it has in its deposit.
+Interest rates apply to the extra amount withdrawn apart from the amount in its deposit.
 The borrower’s credit score plays a crucial role in the size of credit and interest rate charged.

 #2 – Long Term Facilities

-These are generally unsecured in nature and raised from capital markets.
-They are generally costlier to compensate the elevated credit risk lenders are willing to take.
-This can be considered as an option when banks are in a denial state to provide any further credit line.
+These are generally unsecured and raised from capital markets.
+They are generally costlier to compensate for the elevated credit risk lenders are willing to take.
+It can be considered an option when banks are in a denial state to provide further credit lines.
 They are generally meant for large tenure like 7-10 years.

 Credit Facility Examples

 The following are examples of credit facilities.

 Under credit facility, for example, suppose Customer X is given a $50000 credit facility or LOC for investment in a new venture secured against some collateral by a bank.
 The bank fixes a loan term of 10 years for the repayment of the loan, and Customer X is permissible to utilize the funds within the overall limit ($50000), and an interest rate of 20% is charged.